-In honor of Wicked Women, the latest anthology from the New England Horror Writers, I’ve invited the other contributors to crash my block.
+In honor of Wicked Women, the latest anthology from the New England Horror Writers, I’ve invited the other contributors to crash my blog.
 Today we have Kristi Petersen Schoonover, author of Arbor Day.

 Okay, who are you?